 - show that you understand what type of organisation the AIIA is in your application.
 Have a look over the website to gain a sense of the AIIA’s activities.

-Russell Trood Internship – Australian Outlook Editor
+Russell Trood Internship – Australian Outlook Assistant Editor

 The AIIA is proud to be able to offer the Russell Trood Internship thanks to the generosity of Russell Trood FAIIA, former president of AIIA Queensland and AIIA Fellow.
-This 3-month internship is for the Editor of the AIIA’s popular international affairs blog, Australian Outlook, and provides a $1000 honorarium to reimburse the costs of the voluntary internship.
-The Editor is required to work 4-5 days per week.
+This 3-month internship is for the Assistant Editor of the AIIA’s popular international affairs blog, Australian Outlook, and provides a $1000 honorarium to reimburse some of the costs of the voluntary internship.
+The Assistant Editor is required to work 4-5 days per week.

-Apply now by selecting Australian Outlook Editor on the AIIA National Office internship application form and following the instructions.
+Apply now by selecting Australian Outlook Assistant Editor on the AIIA National Office internship application form and following the instructions.

 AIIA NSW in Sydney